victronenergy/venus-html5-app/README.md

 The deploy script also bundles the app.
 Nore that the script assumes that it's run from the root folder of the application.

+#### 2.6.3 Deploying using a USB stick

+Since Venus OS 2.80, placing the build of the app in `/data/www/app` allows for serving a different version of the app than the one bundled with Venus OS at `/var/www/venus/app`.
+When the `/data/www/app` is present, it'll be server at `venus.local/app` and the original application at `venus.local/default/app`.

+By creating an archive named `venus-data.zip` that contains the build files from the `dist` inside an `www/app/` folder will ensure that the `/data/www/app` folder will be created and the content of the archived extracted when the GX device is rebooted.

+The content of the `/data` partition is persistent across firmware updates.

 #### 2.6.3 Navigate to the app address again on the target device

 Once deployed reload the page by navigating to the Venus host IP on the target device.
 If you have enabled dev features and have previously deployed a new version of the UI to the device you can press the `reload page` on the top left corner of the page.

 ### 2.7 Translations